-We will ensure that images of children used within publications, publicity and on the website have written parental consent prior to any images being taken and used.
-This consent will be obtained in line with the school's annual data collection process.
+The Link Academy Trust will ensure that images of children used within publications, publicity and on the website has written parental consent prior to any images being taken and used.
+This consent will be obtained in line with academy's annual data collection process.